tspspi/avrTempPWMRegulator/README.md

 # PWM Temperature regulator

-This is a small PID temperature regulator that's controlled by an AVR.
-Basically it's an PWM regulator that gets temperature feedback.
-For each control channel there are up to two measured temperature values.
-Each channel can have a different target temperature value and a different slope limit.

-The controller ensures that:

-* The temperature difference between both channels (if both are enabled) stays below a certain limit
-* The temperature increase and decrease has a limited gradient (since this controller is used for vacuum control).
-Thus the target temperature is also only slowly increased and decreased - this is implemented by simply having a target value and a current target.
-Whenever the actual reaches the current target the current target is moved into the direction of the target value
+Currently this project contains sourcecode for an AVR and ESP8266 based PWM temperature controller - in it's current state it's a simple remote controlled PWM board that switches an array of SSRs to regulate the amount of electrical power supplied.

 ## PWM frequency

-Since the control is done primary side on a pretty slow (thermal) system the PWM timeslice has been decided to be around 4 seconds (0.25 Hz) with a controlable duty cycle from 0-100 percent.
+Since the control is done primary side on a pretty slow (thermal) system the PWM timeslice has been decided to be around 2 seconds (0.5 Hz) with a controllable duty cycle from 0-100 percent in 0.1 percent steps.

-The PWM module works synchronously - on every iteration it simply checks if the next PWM clock cycle has ellapsed (every 40 ms - i.e. every 800000 clock cycle thus I won't use a timer; introduces some jitter but for this application it's neglectable)
+The PWM module works synchronously - on every iteration it simply checks if the next PWM clock cycle has elapsed (every 2 ms - i.e. every 40000 clock cycle thus I won't use a timer; introduces some jitter but for this application it's neglectable)

+## Structure

+The project is based on simple firmware for an ATMega328P that performs PWM and talks to an external controller using it's serial port with the serial protocol described below.

+A simple controller is supplied in ```ESP8266Controller``` that is designed to run on an ESP8266 that is connected via WiFi to some network that allows one to set parameters using a webinterface or MQTT.
+Currently MQTT is in development and not fully functional though.
+Since this is rather easy this part uses the Arduino framework for the ESP8266.

+On first boot (or factory reset triggered by a button on GPIO0) the controller spawns its own configuration WiFi that one can use to access the configuration page on ```192.168.4.1```.
+After joining the WiFi the device is configured using DHCP and is accessible via plain HTTP (no HTTPS) on port 80.

 ## Serial protocol